-- L.4.1 Any person with prior involvement in the allegation or the investigation is precluded from the consideration of the offence or its penalty.
-If an allegation is proven, the Panel will consider the penalty to recommend to the Board of Examiners. - L.4.2 When an allegation of an academic offence is proven, the Academic Offences Panel will recommend a penalty having taken into consideration all the evidence presented and additional factors for which a more severe penalty may be applied.
+- L.4.1 The University Academic Offences Panel delegates authority to the Chair / Deputy Chairs of the Panel (or nominee) to make preliminary decisions on allegations of academic offences and the reconsideration of allegations on the Panel's behalf.
+This enables allegations to be dealt with in a timely manner when a higher volume of cases is submitted.
+The Chair / Deputy Chairs of the Panel may determine cases which still require Panel decision.
+A log of all preliminary decisions made by the Chair / Deputy Chairs of the Panel will be provided to the University Academic Offences Panel at its next meeting for endorsement.
+Full panel members of the University Academic Offences Panel may open any case handled in such a way to full panel scrutiny upon request. - L.4.2 Any person with prior involvement in the allegation or the investigation is precluded from the consideration of the offence or its penalty.
+If an allegation is proven, the Panel will consider the penalty to recommend to the Board of Examiners. - L.4.3 When an allegation of an academic offence is proven, the Academic Offences Panel will recommend a penalty having taken into consideration all the evidence presented and additional factors for which a more severe penalty may be applied.
 The Panel will not normally apply an enhanced penalty for a first-time offence that would remove the possibility of progression or graduation.
-Factors warranting enhanced penalties are: - L.4.2.i Premeditation: A planned act will normally be considered more serious than an impulsive action. - L.4.2.ii Continuity: A repeated academic offence will be dealt with more severely than a single act. - L.4.2.iii Scale and Extent: The quantum and severity or extensive use of academic misconduct will be dealt with more severely than a lesser amount. - L.4.2.iv Theft of Materials: An academic offence that involves the theft of another person's assessed work will be dealt with more severely. - L.4.2.v Other Students: A more severe penalty may apply where the academic offence adversely affects other students. - L.4.3 The Panel's decision will be communicated to the student in writing within 3 working days of the meeting by the Governance team.
-The student will also be informed of their right to appeal.
+Factors warranting enhanced penalties are: - L.4.3.i Premeditation: A planned act will normally be considered more serious than an impulsive action. - L.4.3.ii Continuity: A repeated academic offence will be dealt with more severely than a single act. - L.4.3.iii Scale and Extent: The quantum and severity or extensive use of academic misconduct will be dealt with more severely than a lesser amount. - L.4.3.iv Theft of Materials: An academic offence that involves the theft of another person's assessed work will be dealt with more severely. - L.4.3.v Other Students: A more severe penalty may apply where the academic offence adversely affects other students. - L.4.4 The Panel's decision will be communicated to the student in writing within 3 working days of the meeting by the Governance team.
+The student will also be informed of their right to appeal. - L.5 Appeals Against a Decision of the Academic Offences Panel - L.5.1 The only grounds on which a student may appeal the decision of the Academic Offences Panel is that the student has new material evidence that they were unable, for valid reasons, to provide earlier in the process. - L.5.2 A student may submit an appeal within 10 working days of being notified of the decision of the Academic Offences Panel. - L.5.3 The appeal, in light of new evidence provided, will be considered by the Chair of the Academic

-L.5 Appeals Against a Decision of the Academic Offences Panel
+Offences Panel and the outcome report will be sent to the student within 10 working days of receipt of the appeal.

-- L.5.1 The only grounds on which a student may appeal the decision of the Academic Offences Panel is that the student has new material evidence that they were unable, for valid reasons, to provide earlier in the process. - L.5.2 A student may submit an appeal within 10 working days of being notified of the decision of the Academic Offences Panel. - L.5.3 The appeal, in light of new evidence provided, will be considered by the Chair of the Academic Offences Panel and the outcome report will be sent to the student within 10 working days of receipt of the appeal. - L.5.4 A successful appeal will result in reconsideration of the decision of the Academic Offences Panel.
+L.5.4 A successful appeal will result in reconsideration of the decision of the Academic Offences Panel.